arevaclier/AdBleed/README.md

 # AdBleed

 ## Description
 AdBleed is an attack for a [Pi-hole](https://github.com/pi-hole/pi-hole).
 It can detect a Pi-hole on the network and automatically replace DNS requests sent back from the Pi-hole.
+This project uses Python 3 and [Scapy for Python 3](https://github.com/phaethon/scapy) to implement the network interaction.

+AdBleed is intended to run on a Raspberry Pi (but will likely also work on other Linux machines).
+Together with the [automation](#automate), this makes a small device that can be plugged in independently to interfere with the Pi-hole.

 ## Table of Contents
 - [Installation](#installation)